Records Privacy (FERPA)

 - Other cases as determined by the university procedures on Registration and Academic Holds;

-- Or as determined appropriate by BYU.
+- Or as otherwise determined appropriate by the university.

-BYU will not provide copies of education records related to disciplinary action taken against a student, even at that student’s request, unless refusal of such a request would unreasonably limit the student’s right to inspect and review those records.
+BYU will not provide copies of those education records related to disciplinary action taken against a student, even at that student’s request, unless refusal of such a request would unreasonably limit the student’s right to inspect and review those records.

 BYU will disclose student education records to a third party with written consent from the student.
 This written consent must: